91interactive/moodle-mod_adaptivequiz/README_CATADAPTIVE.md

   })
 }
 ```
+## Restrictions
+The R-Server is not able to access the Moodle Database.
+Therefore, the R-Server needs to get all necessary information via the REST-API.
+R is a single-threaded language.
+Therefore, the R-Server can only handle one request at a time.
+This can be a bottleneck if many users are using the Plugin at the same time.
+This can be solved by using a load balancer in front of the R-Server or by using a more powerful server or by using a different webserver that can handle multiple requests at the same time.

 ## REST-API
 This section describes the REST-API of the R-Server.
 The R-Server is responsible for the calculation of the CAT-Logic.
 The Plugin communicates with the R-Server via a REST-API.
 The R-Server is a separate Server and can be updated without touching the Plugin.